 In the early stages, spectacles or soft contact lenses may be used to correct vision.
 As the cornea becomes thinner and steeper, rigid gas permeable (RGP) contact lenses are often required to correct vision more adequately.
 In very advanced cases, where contact lenses fail to improve vision, a corneal transplant may be needed.

 Changes caused by keratoconus can take many years to develop.
-For this reason we monitor those with the condition and invite them back for repeat assessments for up to five years from an initial visit.
+For this reason, we monitor those with the condition and invite them back for repeat assessments for up to five years following an initial visit.

 When a person with keratoconus attends a clinic at Moorfields , the following tests might be performed;